 What qualities are important to you in a prospective employer?
 Do your values align with the company’s?
 Take some time to think about your personal values and those of the organization.

-Whether you’re considering an offer for a medical job, legal job, accounting job, or healthcare job, it’s important to give yourself time to evaluate it objectively and thoroughly.
+Whether you’re considering an offer for a medical job, legal job, accounting job, or healthcare job, it’s important to give yourself time to evaluate it objectively and thoroughly, even those field that do not require a degree.
 Politely request a minimum of two days to decide whether it’s really the job for you.
 At the same time, remember to be realistic.
 Job offers may not be perfect, and you may have to compromise on certain elements, but your ultimate goal is to progress and improve on your current position.
+Talking about medical employment contract, here are some Important Items to Look at your Nursing Employment Contract.